shariqmunir99/Dice-Counter/README.md

  # Dice Counter

-A Counter that counts the number of items a certain input is given to it.
+A Counter that counts the number of times a certain input is given to it.
 In this case it counts the frequency of the numbers from 1 - 6 as these are the only sides of a dice

 It was made as a final project for my course Digital Logic Design during my 2nd Semester at [National University of Computer and Emerging Sciences](http://nu.edu.pk/).